endojs/endo/packages/marshal/README.md

 ## `convertValToSlot` / `convertSlotToVal`

 When `m.toCapData()` encounters a pass-by-presence object, it will call the `convertValToSlot` callback with the value to be serialized.
-Its return value will be used as the slot identifier to be placed into the slots array.
-In the serialized body, this will be represented by a special value referencing the identifier by its index in the slots array.
+The return value will be used as the slot identifier to be placed into the slots array, and the serialized `body`, in place of the object, will contain a special value referencing that slot identifier by its index in the slots array.
 For example:

 ```
 import '@endo/init';
 import { makeMarshal } from '@endo/marshal';

 const slotAssignments = new Map();
-const valToSlot = obj => {
+const convertValToSlot = obj => {
   let slot = slotAssignments.get(obj);
   if (slot === undefined) {
     slot = `id1:${(slotAssignments.size + 10).toString(36)}`;